 - 4 ounces tomato sauce or 1 heaping teaspoon of tomato paste

-- ¼ cup ham steak cubed
+- ½ cup ham steak cubed or smoked kielbasa or whole ham hock

 - ⅓ cup onions chopped

-- ½ cup green pepper chopped
+- ½ cup cubanelle or green, red bell pepper chopped

 - 2-3 tablespoon pimiento stuffed olives

-- 2 heaping tablespoon of Puerto Rican sofrito
+- 2 tablespoon sofrito

 - ¼ cup fresh cilantro optional if you don’t like cilantro